-Hong Kong protesters throng streets peacefully in heavy rain
+Hong Kong protesters throng streets peacefully in pouring rain

 Protesters held aloft placards with slogans including “Free Hong Kong!” and “Democracy now!” and umbrellas to shield them from the sometimes heavy rain.

 Some aimed green lasers at police and government buildings.
-The crowd in Victoria Park, where the rally started, included elderly people and young families, with some parents carrying toddlers.
+The crowd in Causeway Bay’s leafy Victoria Park, where the rally started, included elderly people and young families, with some parents carrying toddlers.

 Despite rally organisers not having permission to march, the park could not accommodate the crowd, which thronged nearby streets.
 Many protesters headed towards the city’s financial centre, chanting for the city’s Beijing-backed leader, Carrie Lam, to step down.

 It was impossible to put an exact figure on the number of protesters.
-The organisers put the number at 1.7 million.
-Police estimates of protest turnouts are traditionally lower.
+The organisers put the number at 1.7 million, adding they had applied for permission to march to the Hong Kong Liaison Office, Beijing’s main representative body in the city, on the last day of the month.

+Police estimated there were 128,000 in Victoria Park at the height of the protest.

 “It’s bloody hot and it’s raining.
 It’s a torture just to turn up, frankly.
 But we have to be here because we have no other choice,” said a 24-year-old student named Jonathan.

-“We have to continue until the government finally shows us the respect that we deserve,” he said.
+“We have to continue until the government finally shows us the respect that we deserve.”

 A government spokesman said the protests were generally peaceful, but they had disrupted traffic badly.